-Louis Feuillade | Fantômas | Les Vampires | Judex
+Serials: Les Vampires | Judex

 Louis Feuillade

 Louis Feuillade was a prolific director of French silent films.
-Feuillade worked in many genres, including comedy and realistic dramas. but today he is most admired for his spectacular serials.
+Feuillade worked in many genres, including comedy and realistic dramas.
+But today he is most admired for his spectacular serials.
 These often pitted master criminals against great detectives.
 Feuillade's work is of very high quality, and is still gripping and entertaining today.

 A detailed discussion of Feuillade's staging technique, can be found in David Bordwell's book, Figures Traced in Light (2005).